Stanford-CS229B/Stanford-CS229B.github.io/policies.md

 ## Late day policy

 - Every student is allotted 3 free LATE DAYs throughout the entire quarter, which may be used on homework assignments, the project proposal, or project milestone.
-(Late days cannot be used for the final project report or poster due to grading constraints.)
+  - Late days cannot be used for the final project report or poster due to grading constraints.
+  - Late days cannot be used for concept quizzes.
 - After these late days are exhausted, late assignments will incur a reduction of 33% in the final score for each day (or part thereof) it is late.
 For example, if an assignment is up to 24 hours late, it incurs a penalty of 33%.
 Else if it is up to 48 hours late, it incurs a penalty of 66%.
 And if it is 72 or more hours late, it will receive no credit.
 - You must turn in all homework assignments, even if for zero credit, in order to pass the course.